sebastianhallen/Goose/Readme.md

 Goose
 =====

-Goose is a visual studio extension that automatically runs a powershell script any time a .less file is saved.
+Goose is a visual studio extension that automatically runs a powershell script any time a file matching a specified glob is saved.
 The command to run is defined in goose.config in the project root folder.
 You will need a separate goose.config for each project.

 ##Configuration